General electricity company (1887)

-The different model that led to Behrens AEG and the idea that the German industrial design was a whole concept was based on the development of household appliances, taking into account the appearance and specific function of that object.
-He changed the shape of functional objects in a way that can be observed today in innovative principles developed by leading designers of AEG.
+The different model that Behrens brought to AEG and the idea that German industrial design was a whole was based on the concept of development of domestic appliances taking into consideration the appearance and specific function of this object.
+He changed the form of functional objects in a way that can still be observed today in the innovative principles developed by the major designers of AEG.

 The products are designed for the twenty-first century, inspired by a leading figure in German history and AEG: Peter Behrens, the founder and spiritual father of industrial design of the AEG design team today.

 In 1907, Peter Behrens has published "Art and Technology", ie the concept to the philosophy of the "perfection of form and function."
 He was called by AEG to become the first industrial designer in the world, and famous names such as Mies van der Rohe and Le Corbusier worked with him.